 Benefits and entitlements for Danish employees are based on a framework of statutes, European Union (EU) directives and collective and trade union agreements.
 Foreign companies hiring employees in Denmark must operate within this flexible arrangement of legislation that provides safeguards and guarantees for the workforce.
-These include the Holiday Act 2020, the Salaried Employees Act (Funktionærloven), rules governing employee contracts alongside statutes prohibiting discrimination and ensuring equal pay for men and women.
-However, unlike many European nations, Denmark’s flexible employment market does not have a comprehensive labor code.
+These include the Holiday Act 2020, the Salaried Employees Act (Funktionærloven), and rules governing employee contracts alongside statutes prohibiting discrimination and ensuring equal pay for men and women.
+However, unlike many European nations, Denmark’s flexible employment market does not have a comprehensive labour code.

 Minimum guaranteed benefits, either from legislation or agreements, include:

 - Paid vacations

 - Sick leave

 - Maternity allowances and benefits

 Denmark’s Employment Certificates Act stipulates that all employees receive written confirmation of all entitlements.

 The responsibilities of foreign companies reach further than simply complying with tax, social security, and payroll regulations, however.
 Failure to comply with specific regulations applying to benefits and entitlements runs the risk of fines and sanctions.
 It is vital that employers have a firm grasp of what is guaranteed for their employees, as this will affect the employer-employee relationship.

 What Compensation Laws exist in Denmark?